Abu Ghraib torture and prisoner abuse: Government response

 James Inhofe, a Republican member of the U.S. Senate Committee on Armed Services, stated that the events were being blown out of proportion: "I'm probably not the only one up at this table that is more outraged by the outrage than we are by the treatment ...
 [They] are not there for traffic violations. ... these prisoners—they're murderers, they're terrorists, they're insurgents. ...
 Many of them probably have American blood on their hands.
 And here we're so concerned about the treatment of those individuals."

+Other senators such as Ron Wyden said that, “I expected that these pictures would be very hard on the stomach lining, and it was significantly worse than anything that I had anticipated.”

-On May 26, 2004, Al Gore gave a sharply critical speech on the scandal and the Iraq War.
+On May 26, 2004, Albert Gore gave a sharply critical speech on the scandal and the Iraq War.
 He called for the resignations of Rumsfeld, National Security Advisor Condoleezza Rice, CIA Director George Tenet, Deputy Secretary of Defense Paul Wolfowitz, Under Secretary of Defense for Policy Douglas J. Feith, and Under Secretary of Defense for Intelligence Stephen A. Cambone, for encouraging policies that led to the abuse of Iraqi prisoners and fanned hatred of Americans abroad.
 Gore also called the Bush administration's Iraq war plan "incompetent" and described Bush as the most dishonest president since Richard Nixon.
 Gore commented; "In Iraq, what happened at that prison, it is now clear, is not the result of random acts of a few bad apples.
-It was the natural consequence of the Bush Administration policy."
+It was the natural consequence of the Bush Administration policy.
+The abuse of the prisoners at Abu Ghraib flowed directly from the abuse of the truth that characterized the administration's march to war and the abuse of the trust that had been placed in President Bush by the American people in the aftermath of Sept.
+11th."

 The revelations were also the impetus for the creation of the Fay Report, named for its lead author George Fay, as well as the Taguba Report.

 Following the outcry, Major General Douglas Stone was assigned to oversee the reform of the U.S. detention system in Iraq.
 Conditions for detainees were reportedly improved by the time of U.S. withdrawal.